abdulbaasitt/Turtle-Simulator/README.md

 * json == 2.0.9
     * Already Installed by default when installing python

-### Running The Project
+## Running The Project

 To run the project, clone the project into a directory where you want to run it by running the below command in your terminal

 ```bash
 git clone https://github.com/abdulbaasitt/Turtle-Simulator.git
 ```
-Then change directory to the directory where main.py is located
+Then navigate to the `src` directory where `main.py` is located using the following command change directory
 ```bash
 cd ~/Turtle-Simulator/src
 ```
-In the same terminal, run
+In the same terminal, execute the following command to run the simulator
 ```bash
 python3 main.py
 ```